Paint Booth LED Lighting: C1D1 & C1D2 Guide

 Spray-finishing environments are hazardous locations, plain and simple.
 Ordinary LED fixtures — even bright, well-sealed ones — are not code-compliant inside or near a booth.
 The wrong fixture is an ignition source in a space engineered specifically to contain flammable atmospheres.

-This guide covers what the Canadian code requires, what light levels you should target, and which LEDEX fixtures fit C1D1 (inside the booth) and C1D2 (just outside).
+This paint booth LED lighting guide covers what the Canadian code requires, what light levels you should target, and which LEDEX fixtures fit C1D1 (inside the booth) and C1D2 (just outside).
+For the broader application page, see Paint & Spray Booth lighting.

 What the code says